 Aeronautical radio frequencies and secondary surveillance radar codes

-11. The CAA must monitor and enforce national policy for the use and assignment of civil aeronautical radio frequencies and Secondary Surveillance Radar codes in accordance with international obligations.
+11. The CAA must both monitor the use of, and enforce national policy, in respect of the assignment of civil aeronautical radio frequencies and Secondary Surveillance Radar codes in accordance with the UK's international obligations.